mccreath/isitup-for-slack/docs/TUTORIAL.md

 The first thing you need to do when the script is called by your slash command is grab some values the command sends over and make variables out of them.
 It's not strictly necessary to make new variables out of these, but it's a good habit to get into, because they're easier to reuse, and you can name them what you want.

 All of the values can be found in a PHP array called `$_POST`, and they're all named values.
-To get the value of named item in a PHP you use the following format: `$array_name['key_name']`.
+To get the value of a named item in a PHP array, you use the following format: `$array_name['item_name']`.
 That will return the value.
 In the case of our slash command, if we wanted to retrieve the text of the command itself, it would look like this: `$_POST['command']`.
 That will have the value of `isitup`.

 So following on, let's make a variable from the command string itself.
 In our case, `isitup`